7 Home Features Buyers Are Looking For Now

 The answer, unsurprisingly, is not millennials, and that’s who makes up a considerable bulk of home buyers these days.
 For those who only recently were able to graduate from one-room living quarters where they slept only feet from their kitchen sink, there’s a real appreciation for open space combined with a learned love of open floor plans.
 If it’s in your budget, think about knocking down some walls and unifying all of your estranged rooms.

-The home features that buyers are focusing on today are not the same home features they focused on in the past.
+The unique home features that buyers are focusing on today are not the same home features they focused on in the past.
 Now, instead of wanting granite kitchen counters they are looking for additional space to have an office.
 Instead of formal areas they want an open floorplan.
-While home features of the past still matter there are so many new “must-have” features that buyers are looking for.
+While features of the past still matter there are so many new “must-have” features that buyers are looking for and have on their home features list.

 Please consider spreading the word and sharing; 7 Home Features Buyers Are Looking For NowThere are a lot of home features buyers have on their must-have list and here are the top 7 they are expecting in today's real estate market. #realestate #homebuying